With many hungry for content, Sundance market heats up

 Three years ago, filmmakers Julie Cohen and Betsy West got a dream Sundance debut.
 They premiered their film “RBG” to a sold-out crowd with Justice Ruth Bader Ginsburg not only in attendance but seeing it for the first time.
 There was a standing ovation, a bidding war and a big sale.
 It also went on to be a major awards contender.
 It’s the kind of Sundance experience most filmmakers fantasize about.

-Still, the 2021 Festival which kicks off Thursday is shaping up to be a robust market for companies looking for content.
+Still, the 2021 festival, which kicks off Thursday, is shaping up to be a robust market for companies looking for content.
 More than 72 feature films are debuting over the seven days.
-It’s slimmed-down lineup from the previous years’ 118 and some already have ways to get to audiences, like Robin Wright’s “Land” and “Judas and the Black Messiah,” which will both be available to the masses in the coming weeks.
+It’s a slimmed-down lineup from the previous years’ 118, and some already have ways to get to audiences, like Robin Wright’s “Land” and “Judas and the Black Messiah,” which will both be available to the masses in the coming weeks.
 But many this year are acquisition titles seeking distribution deals.

 “Buyers and sellers have found a rhythm for conducting business at virtual markets, to great success.
 And consumers are continuing to ask for more content,” said Deb McIntosh, an SVP at Endeavor Content.
 “I’m confident that we’ll find distribution partners for all of our films.”

 And then there’s the more unconventional efforts like animator Dash Shaw’s psychedelic “Cryptozoo,” featuring the voices of Lake Bell, Michael Cera and Grace Zabriskie.
-Or Nattawut Poonpiriya’s Wong Kar-Wai produced drama “One for the Road” and the Timur Bekmambetov-produced social media age Romeo and Juliet riff “R#J.”
+Or Nattawut Poonpiriya’s Wong Kar-Wai-produced drama “One for the Road” and Timur Bekmambetov’s social-media-age Romeo and Juliet riff “R#J.”

 There are boundless “discovery” opportunities for parties looking beyond the flashy names who might just stumble upon the next Ryan Coogler or Damien Chazelle.